• Skip to primary navigation

 Many acts of independence require our hands.
 For this reason, it’s exciting to provide children with many opportunities to make their hands strong and able to complete a variety of tasks.

-A pair of kids hands are covered in neon orange paint and press down into a pie tin filled with colorful rice.
+A pair of kids hands are covered in neon orange paint and press down into a pie tin filled with colorful rice ready for finger painting with rice.

 Easy alternatives if you don’t have rice